lemotdesign/one-click-hugo-cms/site/content/post/pre-purchase-termite-inspection-gold-coast.md

 *We get so many calls from Home Buyers on the Gold Coast who have had a Pre-purchase Inspection Report done that have a recommendation for an invasive inspection.
 Have a read below about what you need to do or organise.*

 * There should be clear advice about the status of the **Termite Management System**.
 Is it current or is it suitable?
-If there is no evidence of a current Termite Treatment in place, then the inspector is duty-bound to rate the structure at HIGH risk of a termite infestation. (*Advice: You need to negotiate the cost to install a chemical treatment prior to settlement)
+If there is no evidence of a current Termite Treatment in place, then the inspector is duty-bound to rate the structure at HIGH risk of a termite infestation. (*Advice: You should negotiate the cost to install a chemical treatment prior to settlement).

+The main reason homes get termites on the Gold Coast is that there is not the appropriate protection in place.
+It's not the area, season or construction type (maybe a little of this), but that there was no system stopping the termites.

 ### Invasive Inspection for Termites

-A big frustration for Home Buyers is getting a report recommending an "Invasive" inspection
+A big frustration for Home Buyers is getting a report recommending an "Invasive" inspection.
+The problem is that it's not your home to pull things away or cut access points to check.
+And then there's the question; is it really necessary?

+Normally, an inspector will suggest this invasive approach only when there's a strong suspicion of termite activity in a particular area.
+It shouldn’t be a generalized recommendation to absolve them of accountability.
+Instead, it should be grounded in specific observations.

+In many cases, termite damage could be lurking just beyond view, behind wall linings.
+Without direct visual access, it’s almost impossible to determine the severity of this damage.

+#### The Two Dilemmas

+1. The potential cost and aftermath of removing wall linings or fixtures might exceed the actual costs of termite repair.
+2. You could be buying a house with extensive hidden termite damage if you don't check.

+#### The Solution:

+1. Start with a time-honored technique: gently knock on the wall.
+Listening for the tell-tale signs of crumbling termite residue can provide initial insights.
+2. Strategically insert a Borecsope' to check inside the wall cavities that doesn't cause significant damage.
+3. Use a Termatrac Motion Detection Device to confirm the presence of live termites.